mamori-io/neo4j-db-proxy/README.md

 Note, you are free to use the https://github.com/neo4j/neo4j-java-driver (Bolt) in any test or test client, but cannot use the driver in the proxy itself.
 For network protocol operations use Netty.

-## Example Redis Project
+## Reference Redis Project
-An example Redis database proxy project demonstrates an implementation and how to incorporate the external interfaces and classes into your code https://github.com/mamori-io/redis-db-proxy
+A reference Redis database proxy project is available to you to show an example implementation and how to incorporate the external interfaces and classes into your proxy code https://github.com/mamori-io/redis-db-proxy

 ## Throughput/Scaling Targets
 * Support 500 Concurrently Connected Clients/Sessions.